MySQL semi-sync cluster logs

 Enable logging in an existing cluster

-Logging uses a portion of the cluster's computational resources.
-To control the amount of resources consumed, monitor the cluster node metrics.
-More information on how to view metrics in the instructionsМониторинг кластера, нод and баз данных MySQL semi-sync.
+Logging uses a portion of the cluster's computing resources.
+To control the amount of consumed resources, monitor the cluster node metrics.
+For more information on how to view metrics, see the article Monitoring of the cluster, nodes and databases MySQL semi-sync.

-- In the Dashboard, on the top menu, click Products and select Cloud Databases.
+- In the Control Panel, in the top menu, click Products and select Managed Databases.

 - Open the Active tab.